-- The South East has the lowest NEET rate and has had one of the lowest October to December rates since 2015.
+The South East has the lowest NEET rate at 9.6%.

 NEET rates exhibit seasonal patterns that tend to reflect the academic year: typically there are lower rates in autumn (October to December) followed by a gradual rise in spring and early summer (January to June) with a peak in late summer (July to September).

-Figure 9 shows the quarterly NEET estimates for the past ten years and demonstrates these seasonal effects.
+Figure 9 shows the quarterly NEET estimates since 2010 and demonstrates these seasonal effects.

 Users should be aware that figures for young people who are NEET and NET are published in other statistics releases.
 The table below provides a summary of the four related releases and gives information on their content.